danielgreenberger/RaceCar/RosIntegration/README.md

 ### Creating catkin workspace and package

+The build process under ROS is done using the **catkin** tool, which is based on a modified version of cmake.
+The rest of this sections will explain how to work with catkin.

 ##### Step 1: Creating the workspace
 First go to the path where you wish to place your workspace (can be any path you have read/write/execute persmissions).
 Then create the workspace folder: